 - Educational documents.
 Plymouth State University will evaluate international student educational records.
 International students must supply original documents with appropriate stamps and seals from all educational institutions attended.
 Required documents include academic transcripts, certificates of completion, diplomas and any other official document which verifies dates of attendance, curriculum studied, and program completion.
 Documents should be supplied in the original form accompanied by an official English translation.

 Upon your admission into a Plymouth State graduate program, you’ll receive a confirmation letter.
-This letter must be signed by you, indicating your intention to attend Plymouth State University, and then returned to the College of Graduate Studies.
+This letter must be signed by you, indicating your intention to attend Plymouth State University, and then returned to the Graduate Studies office.
 Once your confirmation letter is received, the I-20 process may begin.

 It’s important to understand the process, rules, and regulations regarding studying in the U.S. Please visit the U.S. Department of State website for the most current information regarding student visas and exchange visitors.